 Not only was Paul able to overcome in the midst of the battle, and set people free from demonic oppression in Jesus’ Name, but he also had open visions and encountered angels and the Heavenly realms.

-Be a Glory Watcher
+In Your Discernment, be a Glory Watcher

 God called the Prophet Ezekiel to see and address the sin of rebellion in God’s people.
 In the darkness and pain of viewing the idolatry and spiritual adultery of God’s people and foreseeing the outcome of Israel’s sin, Ezekiel saw and felt things that brought him grief.
 He experienced personal pain and the loss of his wife.